jondkinney/jondkinney.github.io/source/_posts/2012-10-10-using-phantomjs-through-poltergeist-and-selenium-same-cucumber-test-suite.markdown

 ...which I actually have in my `Spork.each_run do` block

 Now by default any stories tagged with just `@javascript` will run through PhantomJS.
 If you want to use Selenium for a given test then you need to tag it with BOTH `@javascript` AND `@docusign`.
-Perhaps naming the tag `@selenium` would be more approperiate, but I only plan to use Selenium for testing DocuSign stories so this works for me for now.
+Perhaps naming the tag `@selenium` would be more appropriate, but I only plan to use Selenium for testing DocuSign stories so this works for me for now.
 Note: I'm not sure why the `@javascript` tag is required, but it didn't work for me unless I had both tags specified.
 I'm guessing `@javacript` sets up more than just the driver, but if anyone has more of an explanation I'd love to know.

 In an effort to help other devs perhaps more quickly acceptance test DocuSign with Cucumber here are the step definitions that I came up with for our use case.